agude/agude.github.io/_drafts/2019-07-02-python_pypi_and_travis_staging.md

 [config]: https://github.com/agude/wayback-machine-archiver/blob/b3d0955e03a09662c1eb9ea962e527a8299bc209/.travis.yml

+### Run Tests in Parallel

-First, we set up the Python versions to use for testing:
+We start by set up the Python versions to use for testing:

 ```yaml
 language: python